hytest-org/hytest/essential_reading/ParallelProcessing/Parallel_Clusters.md

 variables_.
 Unlike the file system, your python execution environment (and env variables) propagates to cluster workers.

-Note that if your cluster workers do not need to write any data to S3 or ready any `requestor_pays` data, then credentials likely won't need to be set at all.
+Note that if your cluster workers do not need to write any data to S3 or ready any `requester_pays` data, then credentials likely won't need to be set at all.

 Now you can spin up a cluster of workers: